parsiya/Hugo-Octopress/README.md

 ```

 ## <a name="sidebarlinks"></a>Sidebar
-The sidebar has four section, from top to bottom:
+The sidebar has four sections, from top to bottom:

 * Sidebar header and text (optional).
 * Social network icons (optional): Icons and links to Github, Bitbucket, and more.